Home » Home Updates » Wood Flooring Options – A Comparison Guide

 Laminate flooring is VERY cost effective and pretty simple to install with a click and lock design.
 It is also somewhat resistant to moisture and humidity.
 Bob Vila (who I’ve loved since I was a kid!), has a great step by step Laminate Flooring Installation Guide for DIY enthusiasts.

-Has a wood look image, but laminate is not as realistic as other wood flooring options.
+While it has a wood look image, laminate is not as realistic as other wood flooring options.
 It is often confused with Vinyl flooring (see below), but not as water resistant.
 Mr. Handyman has a great comparison of Laminate vs. Vinyl Flooring if you’re deciding between the two flooring options.

 installing luxury vinyl plank on concrete subfloor